Third-Party Data Breaches: What You Need to Know

 London Metropolitan Police

-In August of 2023, The London Metropolitan Police experienced a breach from an apparent ransomware attack against an IT supplier, Digital ID.
-Sensitive information of nearly 47,000 law enforcement officers and staff, including undercover and counter-terrorism cops was exposed.
-The compromised information included an array of sensitive data, including names of officers and staff, photos, ranks, vetting levels, and identification numbers.
+In August 2023, the London Metropolitan Police experienced a breach from an apparent ransomware attack against an IT supplier, Digital ID.
+The sensitive information of nearly 47,000 law enforcement officers and staff, including undercover and counterterrorism cops, was exposed.
+The compromised information included an array of sensitive data, including officers' and staff's names, photos, ranks, vetting levels, and identification numbers.

 2022 Third-Party Data Breaches